-All ACC employees may participate in the Tax Sheltered Annuity (TSA) program.
-A tax sheltered annuity is a tax-deferred arrangement expressly granted by Congress in Internal Revenue Code section 403(b).
-Under this provision, the amount deposited into the TSA is not taxed as current income.
-Taxes are deferred until a later date, usually retirement.
+All ACC employees may participate in the 403(b) Tax Sheltered Annuity (TSA) savings program.
+This plan is expressly granted by Congress in Internal Revenue Code section 403(b).
+Under this provision, the amount deposited into the TSA may be a pre-tax or after-tax deduction from your current income.
+On pre-tax deductions, taxes are not paid on the contributions or earnings until withdrawn, preferrably at retirement.
+After-tax or Roth 403(b) deductions are taxed currently but no taxes are due later on the contributions or earnings when withdrawn, see requirements below.
 The College maintains a list of authorized vendors.

-To start a tax sheltered annuity employees need to:
+To start either type of 403(b) plan, employees need to:

 Select an ACC authorized TSA vendors